schul1012/Configure-Port-0-1-4-on-Router/README.md

 <br/>

 <p align="center">
-There was some detailed explantion about subnetting at the top of the thread, but I scrolled down and found one user saying that it's not practical to calculate it manually every time at work and suggests to use a website that calculates it for me.<br/>
+There was some detailed explantion about subnetting at the top of the thread, but I scrolled down and found one user saying that it's not practical to calculate it manually every time at work and suggesting to use a website that calculates it for me.<br/>
 <img width="1466" height="753" alt="image" src="https://github.com/user-attachments/assets/af476a78-e9c0-4c19-9c1a-7883ce4a98ae" />

 <br/>